Rules and Guidelines

 - RAMP – Never leave vehicles or trailers on the ramp unattended.
 Never block the ramp.
 Be considerate of others that are trying to use the ramp.
 Fueling of boats on the ramp is not permitted.

-- PARKING – The lower parking lot is for Members only, and you may use it for one vehicle only.
+- PARKING – The lower parking lot, as well as the grassy area above the beach, is for Members only, and you may use it for one vehicle only.
 If you have more than one vehicle, the remaining must be parked in the upper lot.
 Guests may park in the upper lot only.
 The gravel lot is reserved parking for members paying for Dry Moorage.
 Make sure you are not parking your vehicles or boat in a space that is reserved for another member.
 Fueling of boats in the parking lots is not permitted.

 - BOATS – Boats and trailers may be left at the club for up to 72 hours.
 Any member leaving a boat or trailer longer will be charged for annual moorage (currently $200).
 Members are required to maintain licenses and insurance on their watercraft, and provide proof of insurance to the club annually.

-- VEHICLES on BEACH – It is not permitted to park on the beach or the lower grassy area (collectively referred to as the Family Area, and is entered from the ramp).
-If you have heavy or bulky items, you can drive onto the family area for the purpose of loading or unloading only, and then you must move your vehicle to a parking area.
-Exceptions to this rule are: Disabled members may park on the family area; Recreational vehicles used for camping may be parked in the family area between the hours of 6:00pm and 10:00am.
+- VEHICLES on BEACH – It is not permitted to park on the beach.
+The lower grassy area (collectively referred to as the Family Area, and is entered from the ramp) is available for members’ parking only.
+If you have heavy or bulky items, you can drive onto the beach for the purpose of loading or unloading only, and then you must move your vehicle to a parking area or the grassy area.
+Recreational vehicles used for camping may be parked in the family area between the hours of 6:00pm and 10:00am.

 - TRASH – Remember to properly dispose of your own trash.